-Responding to the pervasive pictures of misery described above, more positive perspectives on Muslim sexualities are gaining traction and attention.
-To begin with the mainstream media, the Herald Scotland (Duffy, 2014: np.), BBC (2003: np.) and Guardian (Ahmed, 2013: np.) have run stories about the popularity of speed dating and modern matchmaking experiences in Muslim communities.
-The very act of publishing these stories serves to depict Muslims as rounded human beings who engage in diverse dating and relationship norms, thus challenging commonplace perceptions of Muslim relationship practices.
-Within such reportage, young British Muslim men and women openly break down stereotypes of the traditional Muslim and instead reveal a glimpse of the real-life experiences of the contemporary everyday Muslim who could easily be the assumed white, secular reader's

-Muslim neighbour, colleague or friend.
-For example, in the Guardian article 'Single Muslim Women on Dating: "I Don't Want to Be the Submissive Wife", the journalist focuses on Esma, who is depicted as 'a modern Muslim with an age-old dilemma' (Ahmed, 2013: np.).
-Similarly, in 2015 left-leaning tabloid the Mirror published an article entitled-"Tinder for Muslims" Targets Religious Singletons who Are Sick of Shallow Hook-up Services'.
-In this articleit, Jasper Hamill interviewed Shahzad Younas, the 30-year-old founder of halal dating app Muzmatch, who drew attention to his female-focused algorithms and the app's emphasis on encouraging marriage matches over dick pics.
+Responding to the pervasive pictures of misery evaluated above, more positive perspectives on Muslim sexualities are gaining traction and attention.
+To begin with the mainstream media, the Herald Scotland (Duffy, 2014: n.p.), BBC (2003: n.p.) and Guardian (Samira Ahmed, 2013: n.p.) have run stories about the popularity of speed dating and modern matchmaking experiences in Muslim communities.
+The very act of publishing these stories serves to establish Muslims as rounded human beings who engage in diverse dating and relationship norms, thus challenging commonplace perceptions of Muslim relationship practices.
+Within such reportage, young British Muslim men and women openly break down stereotypes of the traditional Muslim and instead reveal a glimpse of the real-life experiences of the everyday Muslim who could easily be the assumed white, secular reader's Muslim neighbour, colleague or friend.
+For example, in the Guardian article 'Single Muslim Women on Dating: "I Don't Want to Be a Submissive Wife", journalist Samira Ahmed focused in particular on Asma, who described several dating horror stories with wry humour and open-mindedness (Samira Ahmed, 2013: n.p.).
+Similarly, in 2015, left-leaning tabloid the Mirror published an article "Tinder for Muslims" Targets Religious Singletons who Are Sick of Shallow Hook-up Services'.
+In it, Jasper Hamill (2015) interviewed Shahzad Younas, the 30-yearold founder of halal dating app Muzmatch, who drew attention to his femalefocused algorithms and the app's emphasis on encouraging marriage matches rather than dick pics.
 In a longer journalistic investigation into the 'Islamic Tinder' phenomenon, Triska Hamid (2017) spoke to the users (rather than the CEOs, as had previously been the norm) of dating apps such as Muzmatch, Minder and Salaam Swipe.
-In this article, three consumers-Amira, Noura and Ayesha (respectively a lawyer, a civil servant and an entrepreneur)-bemoan the 'quality' of men to be found online and in the 'real world', stating that their high-powered jobs make them 'intimidating' to single men of their own age (Hamid, 2017: 84).
-As single Muslim women looking for love, Esma, Amira, Noura and Ayesha highlight through their stories those challenges faced by ordinary Muslim women.
+In this article, three consumers - Amira, Noura and Ayesha (respectively a lawyer, a civil servant and an entrepreneur) - bemoan the 'quality' of men to be found online and in the 'real world', stating that their highpowered jobs make them 'intimidating' to single men of their own age (Hamid, 2017: 84).
+As single Muslim women looking for love, Asma, Amira, Noura and Ayesha highlight through their stories those challenges faced by ordinary Muslim women.
 These challenges often turn out to be not so different from those of any other single woman looking for love, irrespective of religion or culture.

-Working alongside and sometimes within the mainstream media, a new wave of young Muslims are also finding ways to present their friends, families and communities as confident, contented people who enjoy life and engage in well-rounded relationships.
-For example, in 2014 a YouTube video entitled 'Happy British Muslims' was disseminated by an incognito group of British Muslims known as Honesty Policy as a tribute to African American singer-songwriter Pharrell Williams.
+Working alongside, and sometimes within, the mainstream media, a new wave of young Muslims are also finding ways to present their friends, families and communities as confident, contented people who enjoy life and engage in wellrounded relationships.
+For example, in 2014, a YouTube video entitled 'Happy British Muslims' was disseminated by an incognito group of British Muslims known as Honesty Policy as a tribute to African American singer-songwriter Pharrell Williams.
 'Happy British Muslims' quickly went viral as a joyous antidote to the dominant narrative of 'sick' Muslim sexuality.
-At the time of writing, the video has garnered 2,348,089 views and many inches of newsprint.
-It features men, women and children from various ethnic groups dancing, even body popping, to

-Williams' hit song 'Happy'.
-Encompassing a representative slice of contemporary Muslim society, some of the women featured are muhajabah while others are not.
-Similarly, the everyday people featured in the video wear everything from Guy Fawkes masks to abayas, shalwar kameez to jeans and children's fancy dress costumes.
-It is the ordinariness of the people depicted in the video together with he upbeat soundtrack that is both affecting and effective.
-Quintessentially Identifiably British settings, such as skateboard parks, suburban living rooms, a greasy spoon café, council estates, dreaming spires, and a mosque, fountains and a meadow, form the backdrop to the video.
+At the time of writing, the video has garnered 2,378,323 views and many inches of newsprint.
+It features men, women and children from various ethnic groups dancing, even body popping, to Williams' hit song 'Happy'.
+Comprising an emblematic slice of contemporary Muslim society, some of the women featured are muhajabah while others are not.
+Similarly, the everyday people highlighted in the video wear everything from Guy Fawkes masks to abayas, shalwar kameez to jeans and children's fancy dress costumes.
+It is the ordinariness of the people depicted in the video together with the upbeat soundtrack that is both affecting and effective.
+Identifiably British settings, such as skateboard parks, suburban living rooms, a greasy spoon cafe, council estates, dreaming spires and a mosque form the backdrop to the video.